Brad-IW/prometheus-grafana-monitoring/README.md

 12. Click upload JSON file, then select the `API Dashboard.json` provided within the repo.
 13. Finally press import.

     The dashboard should now be showing information about requests and responses made by the API.
+Top left shows the number of responses for each status code, bottom left shows the total number of requests, and the right shows the time taken for each request.

+## Test Plan

+To test the dashboard we need to give prometheus some data.
+To accomplish this we will start up a new instance of the [DotNET Microservice Kong/PostgreSQL Version](https://github.com/Brad-IW/dotnet-microservice-alternate).

+1. Ensure both the microservice and monitoring services are running.
+2. Make 5 requests to `http://localhost:80/api/users`, then check the Grafana dashboard.
+    The dashboard should show that 5 requests were made in total, 5 200 responses were made in the response code summary, and the sum of all request durations in seconds should equal 5.
+3. Make 4 requests to `http://localhost:80.api/users/1234`, then check the Grafana dashboard.
+    The dashboard should now show 9 total requests, 5 200 responses and 4 400 respones, and the sum of all request durations should total 9.